sutricky/a3thermalmodel/README.md

 ## Instruction

-This project requires Python 3.10, pipenv, and GNU Make.
+This project requires Python 3.10, pipenv, graphviz, and GNU Make.
 After cloning the project repository, use `make setup` to quicky install required packages.
 Then, just run `make` at the project root.